Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-When we visited, there were a few stalls selling aboriginal crafts made of leather and bamboo within the Sugar Factory, as well as an aboriginal shop selling clothing and other goods at the southern end of town.
+When we visited, there were several stalls selling aboriginal crafts made of leather and bamboo within the Sugar Factory, as well as an aboriginal shop selling clothing and other goods at the southern end of town.

 Take the small road just north of the Dulan Garden BBQ (see #9 in the ‘Places to Eat in Dulan’ section below) down for a grand, cliff-top view of the sea and coast.

-I wouldn’t call it a “must-do,” but a lot of drivers make a pit stop at the strange spectacle of a creek that appears to run up an incline just south of town.
+I wouldn’t call it a “must-do,” but a lot of drivers on the highway make a pit stop at the strange spectacle of a creek that appears to run up an incline just south of town.

 The east coast of Taiwan is a phenomenal place for cycling, so hope on a bike and explore!
-If you accommodation doesn’t rent bicycles, try the Groundnut Backpacker Hostel (read reviews / see prices).
+If you accommodation doesn’t rent bicycles, try the Groundnut Backpacker Hostel (see on Booking / Agoda / TripAdvisor).

 The Xingang Fish Market (新港漁市場) takes places in Chenggong (成功鄉)’s small harbor every day in the mid-afternoon.